gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceUsageLogStorageAccount.md

 # Get-AipServiceUsageLogStorageAccount

 ## SYNOPSIS
-Gets the location for usage logs.
+Gets the location for protection usage logs for Azure Information Protection.

 ## SYNTAX